38

 Health care provider often chalked up this inability to maintain a healthy weight to a lack of discipline or just laziness.
 This is far from the physiological facts.
 During the next slides we will explore what happens during weight loss and maintenance.

-Why Do so many People Gain Weight
+Why Do So Many People Gain Weight

 First let’s explore why so many Americans gain weight in the first place.
 Energy balance is regulated by two systems.